phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 - `logs` - Stream logs for the selected services (supports filters)
 - `clone repositories` - Produce the repository cloning plan (dry-run execution)
 - `update repositories` - Update repositories to latest version (optionally filter by branch)
+- `list branches` - List all repositories with their current branch
+- `list branches "branch name"` - Show all repositories checked out on the specified branch
+- `switch branch to default` - Switch a specific service (or all) to its default branch
+- `set all branches to default` - Set all services to their default branch

 **Difference between `start` and `up`:**